Asset Discovery > Search and browse assets > Browse for assets

 The following image shows the interface of the Browse page:

 1. 1Asset type tabs.
-You can browse assets by asset type using the tabs on the Browse page.
-On some asset type tabs, you can further select specific asset types from the header.
-For example, on the Glossary tab, you can select from Business Terms, Metric, Domain, or Subdomain assets to view on the page.
+Navigate the tabs to browse assets by type on the Browse page.
+On some tabs, you can filter the assets further by selecting a specific asset type.
+For example, on the Glossary tab, you can select from Business Term, Domain, Metric, or Subdomain assets to view on the page.

-5. 4Preview pane.
-The preview pane lets you view key details of a selected asset without opening that asset.
+5. 5Preview pane.
+The preview pane enables you to view key details of a selected asset without opening that asset.
 This pane consists of the Overview tab and the Related Assets tab.
 The Overview tab shows basic attributes of the selected asset and the Related Assets tab displays the type of relationships that the asset has with other assets.
 To open an asset in a new page, click the asset.

 Filter and sort assets